Vishnurams97/Alarm-sound-Recognition-with-CNN/Sample datasets/Readme.txt

-This folder contains
+This folder contains,
-	the Jupyter notebook "1Notebook.ipynb" which is explicitly showing model development, training and testing. the samples for Data and noise audios.
+	the Jupyter notebook "1Notebook.ipynb" which explicitly demonstrates the Neural network model development, training and testing. the samplesets for Beep and noise sounds.